casdoor/casdoor-website/docs/permission/overview.md

 :::info

 The `Adapter` field supports specifying the table name where the policies are stored.
-If this field is empty, the policies are storing in the `permission_rule` table.
-We strongly recommend **specifying different Adapter for different models**, becaues it's likely to cause conflicts for storing all policies in the same table.
+If this field is empty, the policies are stored in the `permission_rule` table.
+We strongly recommend **specifying different Adapter for different models**, because it's likely to cause conflicts for storing all policies in the same table.
 :::